 Facilities and FAQs

 - We have several picnic areas available for the use of visitors.
 Visitors are welcome to bring their own food on site.
-We have drinks and icecreams for sale, but no cafe.
+We have drinks and ice creams for sale, but no cafe.

 Can I bring my dog?

-Sorry, dogs are not allowed on the Farm, and must stay in your car for the duration of your visit.
+Unfortunately, dogs are not allowed on the Farm, and must stay in your car for the duration of your visit.
 Please let staff know if a parking spot with shade is needed for your dog.

-Is the farm wheelchair friendly?
+Is the Farm wheelchair friendly?